A unique course aimed at providing counselling skills to care professionals

 COURSE STRUCTURE AND CONTENT

-Lessons: The course comprises four Core Modules plus two Elective Modules.
+The course comprises FOUR Core Modules plus TWO Elective Modules.

 The Core Modules are: Introduction to Psychology, Psychology and Counselling, Counselling Skills I, Life Coaching.